Fedya1998/Lunev/fifo/README.md

-A simple program to show the communication between processes using named pipes (fifo) to start:
+First Lunev's task.
+A simple program to show the communication between processes using named pipes (fifo).
+Only one sleep (or smth similar) is available

+to start:
 make
-#writer:
+writer:
 ./proga <a file to be transferred>
-#reader:
+reader:
 ./proga